FutureCommerce/Hackathon-Projects/ConsentCommerce/README.md

 The Project Hackathon has identified modules to plan out and present.
 1. the consent legal hack pattern (spreadsheet for creating a button)
-2. THe UX (wire frame plan, letter to company and dev time)
+2. THe UX (wire frame plan, template letter to company and dev time)
-3. The UX for companies (wire frame plan, letter to people, deve time)
+3. The UX for companies (wire frame plan, template letter to people, deve time)
 4. The project kit to create more buttons
 5. The Presentation of the Project